Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 & Maya Holistic Healer at Yaxkin Spa

 Wearing with pride her attractive "Terno," a regional gala hand-embroider dress, Magaly tells us about her active volunteer commitment with the Maya Foundation In Láakeech: "It pleases me to help the children of our communities and to help bring them opportunities many of us lacked as we grew," she says with a great smile.
-She is a highly active fundraising participant and donor, volunteering a lot of her time to run Toh Boutique and to create colorful "rebozos" sold there, profits help the Mayan Children Nutrition Program.
+Magaly is a highly active fundraising participant and donor, volunteering a lot of her time to run Toh Boutique and to create colorful "rebozos" sold there, profits help our Mayan Children Nutrition.

 Committed and responsible, she takes great pride in her career achievements and joy in her work as a Mayan Spa Therapist.
 She continues her computer and English classes on Sundays, and assist as a volunteer with Toh Boutique's sales and book-keeping.
 Today, she is a living example of positive action and professional excellence.